Aircloak/aircloak/cloak/docs/anonymization.md

   decided that uniform processing is more important, since we don't know how useful that case will be.

+### Implementation note

+  The implementation of this feature uses another sets of steps that are
+  equivalent:

+  * Input is a bucket split into per-user lists of values
+  * Sort the bucket by the number of unique values in each list (ascending)
+  * Flatten the result
+  * Take each first unique value from this list
+  * Group the list by user to produce a valid bucket again

+  This is roughly equivalent to the original statement because the values in the flattened list will be picked first for users with a low number of values (like picking a single value from a per-value-bucket with a low number of users) and only if they haven't appeared for any of those users they will be picked up with the id of a user with many unique values.

 ## MAX() / MIN()